rafiddewan/CookingApp/README.md

 - devDepencies only tools that are used for development
 - dpeendencies are real dependincies used in our app such as REACCT API

-# API Used is All My Recipes.org
+# API Used is forkify-api
+- Based on depricated food2fork API